prettier/prettier/commands.md

 declare const lineSuffixBoundary: Doc;
 ```

-In cases where you embed code inside of templates, comments shouldn't be able to leave the code part. `lineSuffixBoundary` is an explicit marker you can use to flush code in addition to newlines.
+In cases where you embed code inside of templates, comments shouldn't be able to leave the code part. `lineSuffixBoundary` is an explicit marker you can use to flush the `lineSuffix` buffer in addition to line breaks.

 ```js
 ["{", lineSuffix(" // comment"), lineSuffixBoundary, "}", hardline];